mieszkosabo/this-is-ok/README.md

 ### Why this library?

-- 🤩 Fully type-safe and ergonomic API that uses popular conventions.
+- ✨ Fully type-safe, and ergonomic API that uses popular conventions.
-- 🥳 Comes with a clean and easy to use way to simulate the do-notation.
+- 🎉 Comes with a clean and easy to use way to simulate the do-notation.
 - ⚡️ Tree-shakable, works with esm, cjs, and doesn't force you to use `nodenext`/`node16` module resolution.

 ### Getting started